 Major Sequence in German Studies:

-A minimum of ten courses (for students exempted from 201 and/or 202, also ten courses), five of which must be taken at IWU including:
+A minimum of ten courses (students exempted from 201 and/or 202 must still complete ten courses), at least five of which must be taken at IWU including:

 German Language Sequence